8bitgeek/OpenNIC-Wizard/README.md

 The T1 OpenNIC resolvers are the root domain servers for OpenNIC.

 Although these servers change very infrequently, they do change from time to time.
-The bootstrap procedure will not fail if the bootstrap.t1 file is not 100% up to date, so long as there are still a few vilid IP address, only the bootstrap performance will suffer (the start up time).

 [server/bootstrap.t1](server/bootstrap.t1)